SimonOuellette35/MLC-ARC_gym/README.md

 as we decrease the overlap between training and test tasks (i.e., as the test tasks become increasingly out-of-distribution w.r.t. to the training distribution).
 On the right, we see the test set accuracy.
 At maximum OOD-ness levels, it reaches about 37% in the experiments that I've run.

+**UPDATE**: When I used 100 test tasks instead of only 10, on a meta-dataset of OOD-ness 0.98 I reached a test accuracy of 23% instead of 37%.
+This may indicate that the relatively high accuracy of 37% at OOD-ness 1 in the above graphs is a statistical fluke made possible by using a relatively small test set.

 ## Interpretation of Results

 At a high level, this experiment supports the idea that Transformers struggle with the ability to learn to generalize to structurally distinct tasks.
 This corroborates the findings of the paper ([Human-like systematic generalization